Programmer-Nathan/L2-DTE-Website-Assessment/README.md

 I will be using this README file to add and store notes and also to display important information about my website.

-Project title:
+Project title: Travel Journal

 Project discription: The website will be an informative/log website of all the countries me and my family have traveled to.

-How to Install and Run the project:
+How to Install and Run the project: Press the green code button in the Github repository, and then click download ZIP at the bottom of the dropdown menu.

 How to use project: